-- Our quarterly valuation process begins with each portfolio company or investment being initially valued by the deal team within our investment adviser responsible for the portfolio investment; - · Preliminary valuations are then reviewed and discussed with the principals of our investment adviser; - Separately, an independent valuation firm engaged by the Board of Directors prepares preliminary valuations on a selected basis and submits a report to us;
+- Our quarterly valuation process begins with each portfolio company or investment being initially valued by the deal team within our investment adviser responsible for the portfolio investment; - · Preliminary valuations are then reviewed and discussed with the principals of our investment adviser; - Separately, an independent valuation firm engaged by the Board of Directors prepares preliminary valuations on a selected basis and submits a report to us; - The deal team compares and contrasts their preliminary valuations to the report of the independent valuation firm and resolves any differences; - The deal team prepares a final valuation report for the Valuation Committee;

-- The deal team compares and contrasts their preliminary valuations to the report of the independent valuation firm and resolves any differences: - The deal team prepares a final valuation report for the Valuation Committee; - The Valuation Committee of our Board of Directors reviews the final valuation report, and the deal team responds and supplements the final valuation report to reflect any comments provided by the Valuation Committee; - · The Valuation Committee makes a recommendation to the Board of Directors; and - The Board of Directors discusses valuations and determines the fair value of each investment in our portfolio in good faith.
+- The Valuation Committee of our Board of Directors reviews the final valuation report, and the deal team responds and supplements the final valuation report to reflect any comments provided by the Valuation Committee; - The Valuation Committee makes a recommendation to the Board of Directors; and - The Board of Directors discusses valuations and determines the fair value of each investment in our portfolio in good faith.

 The fair value of all of our investments at March 31, 2009, and September 30, 2008, was determined by our Board of Directors.
-Our board of directors is solely responsible for the valuation of our portfolio investments at fair value as determined in good faith pursuant to our valuation policy and consistently applied valuation process.